-If you are hosting your site at Hostek.com, you are probably at a higher risk of being hacked.
+If you are hosting your site at Hostek.com, you are currently at a higher risk of being hacked.
 Why?
-Because they do not do the proper separation of accounts internally, so anyone can access the pages of everyone else.
+Because they do not currently perform proper separation of accounts internally, so anyone can access the pages of everyone else.

 How do we know that?
 We were helping a friend with his site over there and when we checked their permissions, we found a big (BIG) security hole on Hostek.
 Every PHP script is executed with the permissions of the user “nobody” (used by Apache), and every site allows the user “nobody” to access its files.